yaprigal/WordPressVSTS/README.md

 # Building WordPress using Azure DevOps and deploying to Azure App Service
-Read my two articles about custom WordPress solution hosted on Azure App Service at Azure Blogs <br>
+Read my two articles about building custom WordPress solution and deploying it to Azure App Service at Azure Blogs <br>
 <a href='https://azure.microsoft.com/en-us/blog/deploying-wordpress-application-using-vsts-and-azure-part-one'>Part 1</a><br>
 <a href='https://azure.microsoft.com/en-us/blog/deploying-wordpress-application-using-visual-studio-team-services-and-azure-part-two/'>Part 2</a><br>
 <br>